ynot01/GodotTwitchAlerts/README.md

 Compiled with [Godot Engine](https://github.com/godotengine/godot) v3.4.1.stable.[goost](https://github.com/goostengine/goost).official

+You will need to [download and install the goost extension of Godot as well as the export templates](https://goostengine.github.io/download.html)

+You should be able to export to **any platform** and still have this work

 ## Monetary donation alerts

 Implementing your own $$$ donation alert should be very simple on the engine's side.
 All that is needed is to insert an array into the `Main` node's `pending_alerts` table with the following format: